 Excellent!
 Do it a few more times:

 Fantastic.
 That's all you had to do.
 Now, read on...

 Now, I don't know if you said the watermelon is fresh, ripe, green, tasty or rotten.
 I also don't know if you said you love to kayak, skydive, read, rest or eat.
 I don't know any of your answers.
 But, I know that once you got going, your brain kept going.

 It's unlikely you said, "I'm feeling table."
 Or, "I once went mirror."
 Because that wouldn't make any sense.
 (If those were your answers, please let me know!)

 You also didn't say, "I love to be stung by bees."
-Why, because you'd already started in the direction of things you love.
+Why?
+Because you had already started in the direction of things you love.
 You'd have to go, "I love to...
 I don't know.
 But, I hate to be stung by bees."
-And, even without being beside you as you read this, I know you didn't do that!
+And, even without being beside you as you read this, I know you didn't do that.

-Now that you appreciate this simple law of human physics: how can we apply this to getting jobs and romantic partners?
+Now that you appreciate this simple law of human physics: how can you apply this to getting jobs and romantic partners?

 What's going to happen?
 If you start off with a strong statement of what you want to talk about, and project confident body language, you'll set the odds in your favor.
 You'll be likely to continue in that strong, confident direction.

 "But, wait!"
 You say to me.
 "What if I'm not thinking of 3 ways to increase profits?"